 - Weakness, numbness or a tingling sensation down your leg

-“When sitting down, the pain is often made worse by straightening out the knee – and sometimes even straightening out the leg that is NOT hurting can cause the pain to worsen,” Dr. O’Neill said.
-“Similarly, the pain can be made worse when lying down and raising a straight leg up in the air.”
+“When sitting down, the pain is often made worse by straightening out the knee—and sometimes even straightening out the leg that is not hurting can cause the pain to worsen,” Dr. O’Neill says.
+“Similarly, the pain can be made worse when lying down and raising a straight leg in the air.”